Skip to main

 Personal Interview

-After submitting your application, qualified candidates may be invited for a personal interview.
-Please note that this program is competitive, and not all qualified applicants are invited for an interview.
-McDaniel alumni and students currently enrolled at McDaniel nearing completion of the bachelor's degree who are academically qualified are guaranteed an admission interview if the application is completed by the deadline.
+After submitting the application, qualified candidates may be invited for a personal interview.
+Please note that this program is competitive and not all qualified applicants are invited for an interview.
+McDaniel alumni and currently enrolled undergraduate students nearing completion of their bachelor's degree who are academically qualified are guaranteed an admission interview if the application is completed by the deadline.

 Deadlines and Important Dates